soerenbnoergaard/gunshot/README.md

 - [AudioFile](https://github.com/adamstark/AudioFile) - A simple C++ library for reading and writing audio files.
 - [base64.c](https://github.com/joedf/base64.c) - Base64 Library in C
 - [DejaVu Fonts](https://dejavu-fonts.github.io/) - The DejaVu fonts are a font family based on the Vera Fonts.
+- [libsamplerate](https://github.com/erikd/libsamplerate) - libsamplerate (also known as Secret Rabbit Code) is a library for performing sample rate conversion of audio data.

 ## Progress log